top of page

 If you are interested in medication:

-- You can discuss this with a Consultant Psychiatrist.
+- You can discuss this with the Consultant Psychiatrist involved in your diagnostic report.
+This would be charged separately.

 Please note: